jconstable/SimpleXSR/README.md

 * Components (necessarily including MonoBehaviours)

 ## Known issues
-* GUIDs need to be stripped from Prefabs
-* GUIDs need to be regenerated upon copy of a CrossSceneReferenceLocator
+* Error when exiting play mode, due to recreation of Manager instance

 ## Installation
 Simply clone this repository into your Assets folder.
 The Editor scripts will handle setup and codegen.